andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 a snow covered grave on the Montezuma Bowl at Arapahoe basin.

 I'm currently riding the Zuma Chair, where my predicament began a half hour ago.
-I was waiting to board when the tight three-part harmonies of an Americana string band surfing atop the rollicking waves of a twangy groove tickled my eardrum.
+I was waiting to board when the tight three-part harmonies and twangy groove of an Americana string band tickled my eardrum.
 I look to the liftie whose speakers were guilty of the auditive allurement,

 "Damn, these guys kick ass, who are they?"